Information for patients

 Once the GP has referred the patient, they should also advise them that the IBD Standards and NICE quality standard on IBD state they should have a specialist assessment within four weeks, or more rapidly if clinically necessary.

-Not all services are currently able to manage meet this standard, but it should be possible by implementing a local referral pathway.
+Not all services are currently able to meet this standard, but it should be possible by implementing a local referral pathway.
 If local timescales exceed four weeks, the patient should be kept informed.

 The IBD Standards also set timeframes for access to endoscopy and imaging (MRI/CT) and for histopathology reporting.